-In school year 2015-2016, the 6th edition of the ASGARD project is running.
-All schools over the world can participate, also yours !
+In school year 2017-2018, the 8th edition of the ASGARD project will take place.
+All schools over the world can participate, also yours!

-11th November 2015: Your proposal should be sent.
-Use the submission form below (also contains the emailaddress to send it to).
+11th November 2017: Your proposal should be sent to us.
+Use the application form below (also contains the emailaddress to send it to).

-1st December 2015: Selection of participating teams by the jury.
-We want to accepts as many teams as possible, but the number is limited by the total mass that can fly, and also by the number of people that can be received in the scientific institutes.
+December 2017: Selection of participating teams by the jury.
+We want to accept as many teams as possible, but the number is limited by the total mass that can fly, and also by the number of people that can be received in the scientific institutes.

-Until 18th April 2016 : Teams build their experiment and test it.
+Until April, 13th, 2018 : Teams build their experiment and test it.
 Provisory reports are requested to follow up the necessary progress in each team.
 To assure the flight readiness of your experiment, you can send content questions to Erik during the whole process of building and testing.
-Finally, you have to deliver the finished experiment at the organisation (ESERO, Avenue Bouchout 10, 1020 Brussels) 10 days before launch, together with the report of positive testing of hardware and software (if relevant).
+Finally, you have to deliver the finished experiment at the organisation (ESERO BE, Avenue Bouchout 10, 1020 Brussels) 10 days before launch, together with the filled in acceptance review.

-Friday 29th April: Presentation of first results in the Planetarium. and ‘goodbye pizza lunch’.
+Friday, April 27th: Presentation of first results in the Planetarium. and ‘goodbye lunch’.

 - Teams from any secondary school, no age or geographical limit.